Diary of a prodigal daughter – July 20th, 2021

 My most vivid memory, back in Holland around the time of the early 1950s, is one of the most profound significance.
 I will elaborate more clearly on this statement shortly somewhat further along, as I just had an epiphany today that hit me right between the eye of my conscience.
 I had quite by chance tripped over a video on Youtube about the quest for the revival of the nation of Israel and the resurgence of bringing many Jewish worshipers back to our Christian Savior, Yeshua, or Jesus Christ as we refer to him in Western Christian society.
 There is apparently indeed a huge shift happening within Israel and the fact that many thousands of Israelis are becoming Christians in these last days as it has been referred to by many, clearly indicates that there is a certain ‘awakening’ happening not only in Israel but throughout the world today.

 I spent a lifetime searching for ‘the truth’ as a Christian, who left behind the institutionalized teachings of Christianity, but in particular that of what the Roman Catholic Church and what its instutionalized hierarchy stood for and how it had affected my outlook on life in general.
 The older I became the more drawn I became to digging deeper into what I thought was the only true church under the heavens.
 That is, until I learned of the many atrocities that were committed in Convents and Roman Catholic orphanages and other educational institutions.
 Retrogressing now, a number of centuries ago there was the Holy Inquisition, etc. etc., killing innocent people robbing them of their God-given Free Will, to worship their own cultural religious faiths.
-Or torturing scientists who came up with new theories on relativity and which, we have learned, are now known today as a standard measurement of all things physics.
+Or torturing scientists who came up with new theories on laws of relativity and which, we have learned, are now known today as a standard measurement of all things physics.
 Or that the world was a round sphere and not a flat pancake, many intelligent explorers have suffered their fate under the oppressive rule of Church dogma at the height of its power.